isomerpages/mlaw-corp/pages/terms-of-use.md

    * Using, visiting or relying on any statements, opinion, representation or information provided through the Digital Service;

-   * The access to the Digital Serviceor use of any services offered on the Digital Service;<br>
+   * The access to the Digital Service or use of any services offered on the Digital Service;<br>

    * Any inaccuracy or incompleteness in, or errors or omission in the content of the Digital Service;<br>